Are Decoder-Only Large Language Models the Silver Bullet for Code Search?

-\parabf{\revised{Statistical Analysis.}} \revised{As this analysis involves comparing more than two related groups (i.e., the different model sizes within a family), we employed a two-stage statistical procedure.
-First, we used the \parabf{ Friedman test} to determine if any statistically significant differences exist among the groups.
-If the result was significant ($p < 0.05$), we then conducted a post-hoc Wilcoxon test with Holm-Bonferroni correction for all pairwise comparisons to identify which specific pairs differed significantly.
-The significance level ($\alpha$) was set to 0.05.
+\parabf{\revised{Statistical Analysis.}} \revised{As this analysis involves comparing more than two related groups (i.e., the different model sizes within a family), we \revRtwo{employ} a two-stage statistical procedure.
+First, we \revRtwo{use} the \parabf{ Friedman test} to determine if any statistically significant differences exist among the groups.
+If the result \revRtwo{is} significant ($p < 0.05$), we then \revRtwo{conduct} a post-hoc Wilcoxon test with Holm-Bonferroni correction for all pairwise comparisons to identify which specific pairs differed significantly.
+The significance level ($\alpha$) \revRtwo{is} set to 0.05.
 In our results tables, an asterisk (*) indicates that a model's performance is statistically significantly different from that of the best-performing model within the same comparison group ($p<0.05$).}

 \revised{The results, summarized in Table \ref{tab:model_size_results}, reveal a nuanced relationship between model size and performance, challenging the simple assumption that ``bigger is always better".}